-1. Teachers shall maintain a regular record of each student's progress toward mastery of standards and progress.
+- 1. Teachers shall maintain a regular record of each student's progress towards mastery of standards and progress.
 Each student will be informed about his/her progress throughout the grading period to determine strengths and address weaknesses.
-All grades will be entered into PowerSchool on a weekly basis.

-2. Grades will be based on a variety of formative and summative assessments, distributed appropriately throughout the marking period, that measure a student's mastery of the course standards.
-This distribution must be evident at interim time and at the end of the marking period.

-3. Formative and summative measures are used to assess what students know and are able to do.
+All grades will be entered into PowerSchool on a weekly basis. - 2.
+Grades will be based on a variety of formative and summative assessments, distributed appropriately throughout the marking period, that measure a student's mastery of the course standards.
+This distribution must be evident at interim time and at the end of the marking period. - 3.
+Formative and summative measures are used to assess what students know and are able to do.
 Note: Not all formatives need to be graded.
+Teachers are not to exceed 35 grades per quarter.

 Formative Measure Examples Summative Measure Examples

+Condensed assessments that provide students with feedback on their understanding of the content and quickly affect instruction.
+Comprehensive assessments used to document mastery of content outcomes that may include multiple concepts and/or skills within a single assignment.

-Homework (not more than 1/3 of the category or 10% of the final grade) Tests
+Homework (not more than one-third of the category or 10% of the final grade) Tests

 Classwork Projects

-Teacher checklists Lab Activities
+Teacher checklists/ Choice boards Lab Activities

 Notebooks Research reports

 Short essays Portfolios

 Writing samples Short and long essays

-Selected response items Presentations Lab activities Quizzes
+Selected response items Presentations

+Lab activities Quizzes